 Aerial view Fourth Ward district west of downtown Houston, Texas, USA.
 Copyright: Trongnguyen, Bigstock

-The IEA Clean Coal Centre’s 9th International Conference on Clean Coal Technologies (CCT 2019) comes to the USA for the first time on 3-7 June, co-hosted by the US Department of Energy.
-At the heart of key developments in energy and cleaner coal, the city of Houston, Texas, plays host to this leading forum for innovation in the coal industry.
+The IEA Clean Coal Centre’s 9th International Conference on Clean Coal Technologies (CCT 2019) came to the USA for the first time on 3-7 June, co-hosted by the US Department of Energy.
+At the heart of key developments in energy and cleaner coal, the city of Houston, Texas, played host to this leading forum for innovation in the coal industry.

 CCT is a truly international event, typically welcoming over 250 delegates from around 30 countries, and representing industry, academia, and government.
 Delegates will obtain the latest insight into the new technologies which can meaningfully reduce the environmental impact of coal, as well as hearing expert perspectives on regional energy policy developments and the future outlook for the coal sector worldwide.